Current Initiatives: Food

 that is thrown away.
 Dining Services staff members go through knife training, which

 reduces the amount of food wasted during food preparation.
-In addition to knife training,
+In addition, all staff

-which ensures the oldest product is used before the newest and proper storage temperatures
+oldest product is used before the newest, and proper storage temperatures for various

-for various types of food.
-To reduce over serving students, staff members use scales
+types of food.
+To reduce overserving students, staff members use scales, scoops, and

-since day one.
-The trayless program reduces food waste as people are less likely to
+since Day One.
+The trayless program reduces food waste, as people are less likely

-take more food than they can eat.
-By not having trays to wash, the dining hall also
+to take more food than they can eat.
+By not having trays to wash, the dining hall

-saves water, energy, and cleaning supplies.
-Together, the program has made a significant
+also saves water, energy, and cleaning supplies.
+Together, the program has made a

-- Expanded Vegetarian and Vegan Options: Through the generous support of a college trustee, Skidmore opened Emily's Garden, which offers fantastic vegetarian and vegan options.
-Emily's Garden has also expanded the amount of local, organic produce on campus as well.
+- Expanded vegetarian and vegan options: Through the generous support of a college trustee, Skidmore opened Emily's Garden, which offers vegetarian and vegan options.
+Emily's Garden has also expanded the amount of local, organic produce on campus.

-- Partnerships with Local Farms: Skidmore's dining services has created several partnerships with local farms.
-They
+- Partnerships with Local Farms: Skidmore's dining services has created several partnerships with local farms, working

 - You can read more about these initiatives on the Dining Services website.

-In April 2009, the volunteers from the Environmental Action Club, with the support of Facilities Services, broke
+In April 2009 volunteers from the Environmental Action Club, with the support of Facilities Services, broke

 ground to create the Skidmore College Student Garden.
 The garden supplies local food,